LGUG2Z/komorebi/docs/common-workflows/komorebic-service.md

 ahk or whkd -> komorebic-service (via pipes) -> komorebi
 ```

-No process spawns, no antivirus or anticheat software scans, or similar issues that has the similar root causes.
+No process spawns, no anti-virus or anti-cheat software scans, or similar issues that has the similar root causes.

 This should fix your delayed execution issue.